 May an employer ask on an application form if a candidate has any arrests or criminal convictions?

-No. Federal law expressly prohibits preemployment questions about arrest and conviction records.
-However, the Equal Employment Opportunity Commission (EEOC) takes the position that asking such questions can have the unintended effect of disproportionately excluding minority candidates from consideration.
+It depends.
+While federal law does not ban preemployment questions about arrest and conviction records, EEO laws do prohibit employers from discriminating when they use criminal history information.
+The Equal Employment Opportunity Commission (EEOC) takes the position that asking such questions can have the unintended effect of disproportionately excluding minority candidates from consideration.
 In addition, some states prohibit inquiries about an applicant's arrest record under their civil rights laws.
-Therefore, it is important for employers to know the applicable state laws regarding such questions.